aurorax-space/pyaurorax/README.md

 ## Development

-Some things you can do include:
+Some common things you can do include:
 - `make update` Update the Python dependency libraries
 - `tools/bump_version.py` Bump the version number
 - `make test-pytest-unauthorized-access` Only run the authorization tests
-- `test-pytest-read` Only run the read-based tests
+- `make test-pytest-read` Only run the read-based tests
-- `test-pytest-create-update-delete` Only run the write-based tests
+- `make test-pytest-create-update-delete` Only run the write-based tests
+- `make docs` Generate pdoc documentation

 ### Setup